 Parents who are unfit or incapable of caring for the child will generally lose custody by a ruling of the court.
-Reasons for such ruling include instances of abuse or neglect of the child, substance abuse, abandonment, and inability to bring in an income that will allow for proper care of a child.
+Reasons for such a ruling include instances of abuse or neglect of the child, substance abuse, abandonment, or an inability to bring in an income that allows for proper care of a child.

 Parents who voluntarily give up custody of their child to another adult may do so for any number of reasons.
-But should that parent find himself or herself in a better situation in life that is better fit for raising a child, they can seek custody in a future custody hearing.
+Should that parent find themselves in a better situation in life, one that's a better fit for raising a child, they will have to seek custody in a future custody hearing.

-An important thing to note is simply being the biological parent is not enough to gain custody once again, the parent would still have to win a custody case.
+An important thing to note is that simply being the biological parent is not enough to gain custody, even if the circumstances that lost them custody initially change.
+Once again, the parent would still have to win a custody case.